Keriz/comparch/lab1/task_2/report_gthi.md

 ## Cache exploration by sweeping parameters

 I was interested in optimizing the data cache regardless of the instruction cache.
-The instruction cache optimisation can also be done by writing specific benchmarks.
+The instruction cache optimization can also be done by writing specific benchmarks.

 For instance, an instruction cache benchmark could be a program with multiple pointless functions containing a random number of `nop` instructions, and then randomly pointing out to other functions, until the end.
 This would force the instructions cache to flush and reload.
 We could also write a more sequential program with better space locality for the cache, which could be our second benchmark type.